 Skip to content

-The Koori youth justice program (KYJP) is funded by Department of Human Services (DHS) and operates in all eight DHS regions in Victoria.
-Koori Youth Justice Workers are located in three metropolitan Melbourne and 11 rural locations as well as the three youth justice custodial centres.
+Koori Youth Justice Workers are located in three metropolitan Melbourne and 11 rural locations as well as the three Youth Justice Custodial Centres.

-Abstract adapted from the Department of Human Services and Rumbalara Aboriginal Cooperative
+Abstract adapted from the Department of Human Services, Victoria

 The Koori youth justice factsheet, produced by the Victorian Department of Human Services, provides information on youth justice programs designed for Koori people in Victoria.
 The factsheet includes details on: